annotons/genocrowd/README.md

 ## Documentation

-All documentation, included installation instruction will be [here](https://genocrowd.readthedocs.io/en/latest/) when it's written
+All documentation, included installation instruction is [here](https://genocrowd.readthedocs.io/en/latest/).

 ## Running it with Docker